cs480x-21c/04-Remix/README.md

 Remix Viz:
 ![ScreenShot](https://github.com/danyabaron/04-Remix/blob/main/double-svg.png)

 For my visualization I took the CSV file from Wikipedia and used that data to create a bar chart and a scatter plot.
 I used primarily d3.js for this assignment.
-Due to time constraints, personal issues, and other classes, I was unable to get my interaction completely working.
-I was planning on doing a mousehover event so when you hover over a rectangle of the bar chart, the corresponding circle in the scatter plot will also be highlighted.
+When a user puts their mouse over a bar chart, the corresponding circle in the scatter plot will enlarge and change color.
+Vice versa, when a user hovers thier mouse over a circle in the scatter plot, the corresponding rectangle will highlight and change color.
+This is how I decided to link the two SVGs.

+![ScreenShot]

 Extra Links